 Where does vandalism tend to take place?

-The most common examples of vandalism in public space are probably known to most: graffiti on building walls, in underpasses and trains, rubbish bins trampled on, scratched windows, on car doors, desecrated bus stops, destroyed bicycles and even more.
+The most common examples of vandalism in public space are probably known to most: graffiti on building walls, in underpasses and trains, theft of taps in a public toilet, rubbish bins being trampled on, scratched windows, on car doors, desecrated bus stops, destroyed bicycles and even more.

 However, the risk of vandalism for companies is underestimated.
 The consequences of the devastation of vandalism are most likely to be seen in retail through the destroyed shop windows during riots.
 Violent groups break into premises only to devastate and ransack them.
 There is considerable damage to furniture, goods, and walls.